 - Look for ones “sponsored or created by established health advocacy groups, medical organizations, or universities”

-Reading ingredient labels, researching health information and monitoring one’s own health-related activities are just a few of the many ways that consumers can become more knowledgeable.
-Sharon Allison-Ottey, MD and health educator, recently expressed that “the overall trend of a more-educated consumer is excellent” especially when it comes to a person’s diet.
+Consumers can become more knowledgeable by reading ingredient labels.
+This will help them monitor their own health and exercise appropriately.
+Sharon Allison-Ottey, MD and health educator, recently expresses that “the overall trend of a more-educated consumer is excellent” especially when it comes to a person’s diet.
 Which snack and beverage ingredients do your consumers want to see in their Atlanta healthy vending machines or micro-markets?

 Contact Southern Refreshment Services at 770-939-9299 to learn more about our vending options.